ajpen/LeapDroneController/README.md

 **Leap Motion**: Version 2.3 of the Leap Motion SDK is required.
 You can get it [here](https://developer.leapmotion.com/sdk/v2).

-**Parrot Mambo Drone**: Pyparrot is required.
-Pyparrot needs a Python 3 interpreter and its own requirements.
-You can find its installation instructions [here](https://pyparrot.readthedocs.io/en/latest/installation.html).
+**Parrot Mambo Drone**: A patched version of Pyparrot is required.
+Pyparrot needs a Python 3.7 interpreter and its own software requirements.
+You can find the software requirements [here](https://pyparrot.readthedocs.io/en/latest/installation.html).

-**Compilation Requirements**: G++ v3.9.1 or higher. cmake v3.15 or higher.
+**Compilation Requirements**: Tested with G++ v3.9.1 or higher and cmake v3.5 or higher.

 Installation